ligato/docs/docs/user-guide/concepts.md

   - value: { name:"if1" }
 ```

-Now there are two planned operations - the first is the bridge domain `bd1` which can be created since there are no restrictions.
-The second operation contains following highlight: `[DERIVED NOOP IS-PENDING]`.
-'DERIVED' means that this item was processed as separate key within the vpp-agent (it is internal functionality so let's not to bother with it now).
+Now there are two planned operations - the first is the bridge domain `bd1` which can be created with no restrictions.
+The second operation contains the following highlight: `[DERIVED NOOP IS-PENDING]`. `DERIVED` means that this item was processed as a separate key within the vpp-agent (it is internal functionality so let's not to bother with it now).
 The rest of the flag is the same as before, meaning that the value `if1` is not present yet.

-Next step is to add incriminated interface:
+Next step is to add the interface:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/tap1 '{"name":"tap1","type":"TAP","enabled":true}
 ```